Case Study

 High-fidelity prototype

 The final high-fidelity prototype showcases a clear and workable user flow.
 It empowers users to explore design libraries and understand how to implement specific components.
 Furthermore, it provides essential guidelines and rules for their proper usage, among other functionalities.
+Take a look at the Design System high-fidelity prototype.

 Style Guides